Nation Rebuilding Program Application Guidelines 2022 to 2023

 Preference will be given to Indigenous nations representing multiple Indigenous communities.

 Recipients eligible to receive funding under this program are the following:

 - Indigenous nations entities (as self-defined and representing nation-based collectives - could be linked by cultural or linguistic background, geographical area or historical treaty lines)

 - nation member communities or member organizations on behalf of nation entities

 - self-governing Indigenous governments

-The deadline for the 2021 to 2022 call for proposals is December 14, 2020.
+The deadline for the 2022 to 2023 call for proposals was December 17, 2021.
 Funding proposals received after the deadline will not be considered.

 To be eligible for funding, proposals must clearly demonstrate: